virt-pvm/linux/Documentation/virt/kvm/x86/pvm-spec.rst

 See "`Paging <#paging>`__".

 PML4_INDEX_START, PML4_INDEX_END, PML5_INDEX_START, and PML5_INDEX_END
-are encoded in the MSR and they are all 9 bits value with the most significant bit set:
+are encoded in the MSR and they are all 9-bit values with the most significant bit set:

 - bit 57-63 are all set; bit 48-56: PML5_INDEX_END, bit 56 must be set.
 - bit 41-47 are all set; bit 32-40: PML5_INDEX_START, bit 40 must be set.
-- bit 25-31 are all set; bit 16-24:PML4_INDEX_END, bit 24 must be set.
+- bit 25-31 are all set; bit 16-24: PML4_INDEX_END, bit 24 must be set.
-- bit 9-15 are all set; bit 0-8:PML4_INDEX_START, bit 8 must be set.
+- bit 9-15 are all set; bit 0-8: PML4_INDEX_START, bit 8 must be set.

 constraints: